 To hang single panel fine metal art first measure the distance between the brackets on the back of the panel, and then make marks using a level where your nails should go.
 Finally, place the art on the wall, ensuring that each bracket is making contact with a nail.

 To hang multi panel metal art, start with the middle panel and work your way outwards, measuring the distance between the center of the brackets on two adjoining panels.
 Often times it is easiest to lay them out on the floor first to determine your ideal spacing between panels.

-When photographing my artwork for my website, I use gallery lighting (quartz halogen track lighting) to best portray the grind patterns and colors in the optimal real-life setting.
-To create the most stunning visual effects, reflection of light and brightest color saturation, I suggest that you place your sculpture near a bright light source to achieve the same effect.
+When photographing the artwork for the website, we use gallery lighting (quartz halogen track lighting) to best portray the grind patterns and colors in the optimal real-life setting.
+To create the most stunning visual effects, reflection of light and brightest color saturation, We suggest that you place your sculpture near a bright light source to achieve the same effect.
 If you do not have quartz halogen track lighting readily available you can use quartz halogen bulbs or other flood light type bulbs which can be found at most home improvement/hardware stores.